 “Trust but verify” could be a downright dangerous approach when applied to audit procedures in particular.
 A much better slogan for fraud deterrence would be, “Trust is a professional hazard.”

 The implication is that because financial management plays a leading role in detecting financial fraud, it is incumbent on executives – not just auditors – to exercise appropriate levels of professional skepticism.
 Board members and particularly audit committee members also must take care to exercise a skeptical approach to financial reports and supporting information.» Read More

 As the use of whistleblower programs continues to grow, many organizations find themselves struggling to manage burgeoning caseloads.
-As a result, serious fraud investigations can
+As a result, serious fraud investigations can be delayed (with mounting

 “Fraud is not an accounting problem; it is a social phenomenon.”
 Joe Wells